NeelShah18/neelshah18.github.io/_posts/2017-03-15-Scopus-analysis.md

 <p style="text-align: justify;">When we compare that data with arxiv data which represent world's research trend, we did notmatch the world's trend.</p>
 <img src="/images/arxiv_pic/trend.png" width="750px" height="250px">

-<p style="text-align: justify;">When see the top words use in title, below chart gives a clear of trend in research.
+<p style="text-align: justify;">When anlysis the top words use in title from arxiv world dataset, below chart gives a clear trend in research.
 And this shows, We are lacking behind that.</p>
 <img src="/images/arxiv_pic/word.png" width="750px" height="250px">

 below graph shows top 20 Indian authors based on the citation number.